Using Leverage to Trade Shares: Part 1

 Figure 3 Click to see the image in full size

 Now you are probably saying 'what about the $100,000 I still owe the bank, when do I pay that out?'
 The point is, the longer you hold onto the portfolio the greater the compounding effect.
 Eventually, you will reach a point where your investment will pay out your total home loan, if that is your goal.
 Depending on your tax position and how you have structured your loan repayments, you can achieve this in less than 10 years.
 And when you combine this knowledge, with the laws of wealth creation, you will be well on your way to achieving financial independence.

-In Part 2 of this series on using leverage to trade shares, we will look at how you can use a margin loan to invest in the share market if you don't have a house to use, as collateral as well as understanding the Rule of 72, which enables you to compound the success of your investments.
+In Part 2 of this series on using leverage to trade shares, we will look at how you can use a margin loan to invest in the share market, as well as understanding the Rule of 72, which enables you to compound the success of your investments.

 Others who read this article also enjoyed reading:

-You may also want to consider purchasing my latest book Accelerate Your Wealth, It's Your Money, Your Choice, which provides you with a proven, low risk approach to investing directly in the stock market.
+You may also want to consider purchasing my award winning book Accelerate Your Wealth, It's Your Money, Your Choice, which is packed with profitable strategies that provide you with a proven, low risk approach to investing directly in the stock market.

 We also offer accredited trading courses in share trading that will enable you to achieve your goals in the stock market.
 You can also check our what our clients have to say about their trading journey by viewing their reviews and testimonials.